Summerhall

 Summerhall aflame - by Marc Simonetti ©

 A great fire broke out in the castle in 259 AC, which was a serious blow to House Targaryen.
-The fire left the castle ruined and resulted in the deaths of King Aegon V Targaryen, his eldest son and heir, Prince Duncan the Small, and the Lord Commander of the Kingsguard, Ser Duncan the Tall.[8][9]
+The fire left the castle ruined and resulted in several deaths, including King Aegon V Targaryen, his eldest son and once heir, Prince Duncan the Small, and the Lord Commander of the Kingsguard, Ser Duncan the Tall.[8][9]
 It is sometimes blamed on one of the many Targaryen attempts to bring dragons back by hatching ancient dragon eggs.
 Corso was the last maester to serve at Summerhall.[10][11]

 Prince Rhaegar Targaryen was born at Summerhall[12] on the day of the tragedy.[13]
 The crown prince grew up with a complex fascination for the ruins.
 Here he was happiest, yet also saddened by the memory of the tragedy.[14]
 He liked to visit by himself and sleep in the ruined hall of Summerhall beneath the moon and the stars.
 Maester Aemon thought Rhaegar's birth was associated with the prince that was promised, but Rhaegar later thought the legend was associated with his own son, Aegon.[13]